Kenya Safari: Part Six – Cheetah Time on the Mara Plains

-As we ease into summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience that widened my heart and inspired my mind.
+Following my recent conversation with Emily Barth and Matt Kukta about their unexpected honeymoon adventure in Kenya, I’ve been recalling a life-changing two-week safari to East Africa that I took in 2008.
 Below is the sixth and final installment in a series of dispatches I wrote on that trip.

 A Masai staffer placed a tray with tea, heated milk, and shortbread biscuits on my desk.
 “Enjoy your day, sir!” he called out and quickly left.